ReaVNaiL/Physical-Activity-Tracker-App/README.md

 ### *If you have any questions, please reach out in Teams.
 If having issues with git, please reach out to merge the files manually.*

+# User Manual:
+## Main Window:
+### 1. Import Data
+Click on Import Data to choose a `data` source.
+### 2. Clear Data
+Click on Clear Data to remove imported `data` from memory.
+### 3. Index
+Click on this dropdown menu to choose whether to load `data` from the `metadata.csv` or `summary.csv` file.
+### 4. Subject
+Click on this dropdown menu to select which user’s `data` to load, or choose “All Subjects” to load everyone’s data.
+### 5. Device
+Click on this dropdown menu to specify `Android` or `iOS`, or choose All Devices.
+### 6. Date Range
+The Physical Activity Tracker Application will only display `data` within the chosen `date range`.
+To change values, you can click on a number in the date picker window and then type, or click the up and down arrows, or use the up and down arrows on your keyboard.
+### 7. Standard Time
+By default this checkbox is clicked, but unclicked, the time will be converted to `UTC` instead.
+### 8. Save
+Click this button to `save` your changes and the second window will appear which contains your data’s headers.
+From here, choose which `headers` you will like to be plotted by moving them to the second column as seen below.

+## Data Display:
+### 1. Legend
+The `legend` in the upper-right corner of the graph will show you what each color in the `graph` refers to.
+You can also click each member on the `legend` to hide or reshow the relevant data.
+### 2. Title
+The `title` will display above each `graph` to identify what kind of data is being displayed.
+### 3. Right Click Menu
+`Right` clicking on a `graph` brings up a menu that allows you to manipulate the graph in various ways:
+- `View All`: Clicking this resets the graph back to its original state of viewing the entire graph
+- `X-Axis`: This opens a menu that allows the user to manipulate the X axis in various ways.
+These include being able to select for manual or automatic scaling of the X axis, being able to invert the X axis, being able to enable mouse controls for the X axis, and being able to like the X axis to another axis.
+- `Y-Axis`:  This opens a menu that allows the user to manipulate the Y axis in various ways, similar to the X axis.
+- `Mouse Mode`: This allows you to switch between 3 Button mode and 1 Button mode.
+1 Button mode allows the user to click and drag a rectangle over the graph to zoom into the selected area.
+### 4. Plot Options
+In the right click menu, there exists another menu that allows you to further manipulate the data the graph is depicting:
+- `Transforms`: This section allows the user to apply various transforms to the data.
+These transforms include: Power Spectrum, Log(X), Log(Y), dy/dx, and Y vs. Y’.
+- `Downsample`: This allows the user to downsample the data.
+- `Average`: When selected, displays the average of the graphs.
+- `Alpha`: Change the alpha (transparency) value of the graph.
+- `Grid`: This section allows the user to modify the visibility of the X lines on the grid, the Y lines on the grid, and the opacity of the grid lines.
+- `Points`: Allows the user to toggle the display of points on the graph.
+### 5. Export
+- This allows the user to export the current graph as an image file, SVG file, Matplotlib window, or CSV from plot data.
+It also allows the user to select which parameters are carried through the export.